jopdorp/kuka-control-correction/README.md

 4. **Network connection failures**:
    - Verify IP addresses and port configurations
-   - Check firewall settings on Windows PC
+   - Ensure Windows firewall on the controller allows inbound KUKAVARPROXY (port 7000) from the Pi
+   - Ensure the Pi allows inbound helper port (7001) if the vision app runs off-box
-   - Test network connectivity with ping
+   - Test connectivity with ping and a TCP test (e.g., `nc -vz <controller_ip> 7000`)

 ## Performance Optimization